 Food Premises Guidance

-- The maximum indoor and outdoor seating capacity for all food premises is up to 50 patrons each unless approved for an additional cohort(s).
-Cohorts are limited to 50 patrons to aid in contact tracing in the event that a case identifies in connection to a food premises.
+- The maximum seating capacity for all food premises is 100 patrons indoors and 200 patrons outdoors, unless approved for an additional cohort(s).
+Cohorts are limited to aid in contact tracing in the event that a case identifies in connection to a food premises.